Share feedback

 The columns are:

-When organization governance is active, the output starts with a governance header showing which organization manages the policy and when it last synced:
+When organization governance is active, the output starts with a summary line showing which organization manages the policy, the sync state, and how many inactive rules are hidden:

 $ sbx policy ls

-The governance header shows which organization is managing the policy and confirms the daemon has successfully pulled the latest rules.
-If the sync status shows an error or a stale timestamp, the daemon may not have the most recent org policy.
+Governance shows which organization manages the policy, and Sync confirms the daemon has pulled the latest rules.
+If the sync state shows an error or a stale timestamp, the daemon may not have the most recent org policy.
 Run sbx policy reset to force a fresh pull.
+Hidden reports how many inactive rules are suppressed and how to reveal them.

-Use --type network to show only network rules.
-Without a sandbox argument, sbx policy ls shows every rule across all sandboxes.
-Pass a sandbox name to filter to global rules and rules scoped to that sandbox:
+Use --type network or --type filesystem to show only policies of that type.
+Without a sandbox argument, sbx policy ls shows every policy across all sandboxes.
+Pass a sandbox name to filter to global policies and those scoped to that sandbox:

 $ sbx policy ls my-sandbox